 8. Are there moments where your just not in the mood for writing music and need to do something else before you jump back into songwriting mode?

-9 Do you think YouTube has help save the music industry?
+9. Do you think YouTube has help save the music industry?

-10. Do you think being serious with your music has helped you and is it still fun to you guys from when you were starting out?
+10. Do you think being serious with your music at a young age has helped you?

 Yes, I think to some extent it has helped but it is my friends and family that help me the most.
 They support me so much but also are brutally honest with what they think and feel and having their support and feedback has challenged me to get better as a singer and writer.
 Knowing they will be there no matter what alleviates some of the anxiety of what lies ahead.